The following principles shall apply when dealing with student complaints:2.1

 The University will seek to ensure that all complaints are treated expeditiously, consistently and fairly and with due regard to the University's Equal Opportunities Policy.
 If a complaint is not upheld, the reasons for the decision will be communicated to the complainant.2.3

 Complainants will not suffer any disadvantage or recrimination as the result of making a complaint in good faith.
 Only if a complaint is judged to have been made frivolously, vexatiously or with malice, could disciplinary issues arise in relation to the complainant.
 (See Disciplinary Procedures, regulation 7.)2.4

 Complainants, and those against whom complaints are made, may expect complaints to be dealt with confidentially and that their privacy will be respected.
 However, it may be necessary to disclose information to others in order to deal with the complaint and, in these circumstances, the parties concerned will be informed of such disclosure.
 Whenever, in the course of a complaint being dealt with, a complainant, or a person against whom a complaint is made, is invited to discuss the complaint orally or to attend a hearing, they shall be entitled to be accompanied, in a non-legal capacity, by a friend or colleague (who is a member of the University) or a Students' Union representative.2.5

-    A complaint made to the Vice-Chancellor will be referred to the Academic Registrar or a nominated alternate, who will ensure that it enters the Procedure at the appropriate point.2.6
+A complaint made to the Vice-Chancellor will be referred to the Academic Registry nominee, who will ensure that it enters the Procedure at the appropriate point.2.6

 Where a complaint also contains within it an appeal and vice versa, it is possible for the complaint or appeal to be reclassified (at whatever stage they may have reached) and processed under the most relevant regulations or procedures if this is likely to lead to a more appropriate outcome for the person(s) complaining or appealing.2.7